My Love (horse): 1948: three-year-old season

 At the end of June My Love returned to Longchamp for the Grand Prix de Paris, at that time the most valuable race in France ($16,800), for which he was made 2/1 favourite.
 As at Epsom, he was held up at the rear of the field in the early running before making a "terrific run" in the straight.
 He became the first horse since Spearmint in 1906 to complete the Derby-Grand Prix double, beating Flush Royal by a length with the Prix du Jockey Club winner Bey in third.
 In September attempted to complete a unique treble by adding the St Leger at Doncaster.
 He was strongly fancied in the build-up to the race, with Noor and the improving American-bred Black Tarquin being seen as his most serious rivals.
 My Love started favourite for a race which, with a prize of £15,368, was the most valuable ever run in Britain but finished unplaced behind Black Tarquin and Alycidon.
 My Love was then retired to stud.

 Assessment

 In their book A Century of Champions, John Randall and Tony Morris rated My Love an “average” Derby winner.

 Stud career

 My Love was based in France for his first three seasons at stud, but the foals he sired in Europe made little impact.
 He was sold to the Argentinian government in 1951, exported and auctioned in Buenos Aires where he fetched a sum of £46,250.
 The date of My Love’s death is not recorded, but his last foals would appear to have been conceived in either 1962 or 1963.

 Pedigree

-My Love was inbred 3x4 to Teddy.
-This means that the stallion appears in both the third and fourth generations of his pedigree.
+My Love is inbred 3S x 4D to the stallion Teddy, meaning that he appears third generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.